President & CEO

-Mark Siegmund has been a counselor for 27 years in Missouri, New Hampshire, and Kansas working extensively with children, adolescents and families.
+Mark Siegmund has been a counselor for more than 35 years in Missouri, New Hampshire, and Kansas working extensively with children, adolescents and families.
 Mark has presented locally and nationally on Trauma-Focused Care, Youth with Sexual Behavior Problems and other topics such as Peaceful Parenting and Adolescent Development and Sexuality.
 Mark has worked with foster families and in residential care for over 20 years.
 He has formulated KidsTLC Autism Program which opened in 2012, and continues to work with a variety of distinguished experts in the field throughout the country.

 Chief Development Officer

 Shannon joined KidsTLC as Chief Development Officer after 16 years with First National Bank of Omaha where he led the Treasury Services team in the KC Metro market.
 He is currently President of the Olathe Public Schools Board of Education and serves on numerous community boards.
 Shannon enjoys running, cycling, cooking and all things Jayhawks.

 Vice President of Medical Services

 Renee joined KidsTLC in August of 2013 and is the Director of Medical Services and an Advance Practice Registered Nurse.
 She oversees the nurses and medical care of patients in KidsTLC’s PRTF and provides support to our other programs, in conjunction with Dr. Thompson.
 Renee is the Nurse Practitioner for two of the adolescent units and provides medication management services to outpatients.
 She obtained undergraduate degrees from Wheaton College and Washburn University and her Masters of Science in Nursing from University of Texas Health Sciences Center.
 Renee worked at Menninger in Topeka and Houston for 18 years and five years at Marillac.
 She loves spending time with her three adult children and grandson as well as traveling whenever possible.